CARTE-Toronto/carte-website/src/content/training/mitsubishi-ml-bootcamp-2025.md

   attribution: "Mitsubishi participant, 2025"
 ---

-CARTE partnered with Mitsubishi Corporation Americas to deliver an AI intensive hosted at the M-Lab in Toronto.
+Carte partnered with Mitsubishi Corporation Americas to deliver an AI intensive hosted at the M-Lab in Toronto.

 **Program components:**
 - Executive-level overview of AI capabilities and industry trends